DBoo92/317Hardware/index.md

 ![pcbsetup](https://raw.githubusercontent.com/DBoo92/317Hardware/master/images/pcb_risers.jpg)

 I am currently on time with my project schedule.
-My PCB is soldered.
+My PCB is fully soldered.
-The budget is in the same state as previous weeks (approx. $45 - $50 over).
+My budget is in the same state as previous weeks (approx. $45 over due to adding ADC and Pi 4 upgrade).
+The system is coming together as planned in my project proposal (with the addition of the watering control switch).

  Next steps:
  I will be testing the PCB with the Pi/sensor during this week to prepare for the next milestone.